 When shopping for stemware, there is no shortage of options.
 But while shape and dimension are the most common considerations, one oft-overlooked aspect of wine glasses is their height.
-Just as the width and curve of the glass’ bowl will impact your drinking experience, so, too, can the stem size and height of the wine glass.
+Just as the width and curve of the glass’ bowl will impact your drinking experience, so, too, can the wine glass stem size and height of the glass.

-In this article, we’ll focus on stems exclusively and discuss how their design affects the wine you enjoy!
+In this article, we’ll focus exclusively on stems and discuss how their design affects the wine you enjoy.